 - Speeds are sluggish

 Our last pick is VyprVPN, which has a dedicated router app and manual setup guides.
-It can get into all major streaming services, and even though its speeds are a little slow, they’re reliable, meaning you still get a good streaming experience.
+It can get into most major streaming services, and even though its speeds are a little slow, they’re reliable, meaning you still get a good streaming experience.
 That said, if you experience speed issues, you could improve it by switching to the IKEv2 protocol (read our protocol breakdown for more information).

 It has a decent number of servers, and there are no bandwidth caps.
 You’ll also benefit from strong security and privacy, as you can read in our VyprVPN review.